DougHaber/gqrx-ghostbox/README.md

 4. Modify any parameters in Gqrx as needed, such as the gain, squelch, and filtering.

+5. If you want to use the web interface, in open a web browser pointed the local host.
+By default, this would be [localhost:8888](http://localhost:8888), though this can be changed from the settings and can vary from the configuration of the local system.

-5. Enter a deep trance state and begin your communion with the spirits.
+6. Enter a deep trance state and begin your communion with the spirits.

 Many examples of ghost box usage can be found on youtube.
 Generally, it involves asking questions and then listening for a response.
 Some people believe a medium or trance state is necessary in order for it to work.
 If you search for "ghost box" or "spirit box", you will find information on different usage styles.